 As trusted advisors to HR leaders, we never want the organization to be in a situation where the cost of the benefit has exceeded the value.
 There are several ways they can lower pharmacy costs and improve the value of the benefit for employees, and in some cases, expand the coverage.
 But they need help in understanding what levers exist that they could pull with the right partner, to balance the benefits value equation.

-There’s a false perception that lowering pharmacy benefits costs means lowering coverage and creating member disruption.
-The reality is that just 1% of members are driving 40-50% of plan costs, and there is a lot of wasteful spending inside the pharmacy system.
+There’s a false perception that lowering pharmacy benefits costs means lowering coverage and creating disruption.
+The reality is just 1% of members are driving 40-50% of plan costs, and there’s a lot of wasteful spending inside the pharmacy system.

 Pharmacy Benefits Cost-Savings for Modern Times